Ankoki/BeastTokenSk/README.md

         add 100 to player's tokens
 ```
 # Support
-If you have any issues, feel free to join our discord here -> discord.com/invite/aCDNj8s
+If you have any issues, feel free to join our discord [here](discord.com/invite/aCDNj8s),
-You can also send me a private DM at **Ankoki#0001**
+You can also send me a private DM at **Ankoki#0001** and I should reply in reasonable time:)
-# Current Version 1.0
+# Current Version 1.1
 This concludes the documentation for BeastTokenSk.
 This will be updated as soon as the plugin itself, and documentation may be hosted in other areas at some point.
 Thank you for using BeastTokenSk!